MattPickard/Project_Portfolio/Memior Project/README.md

 **Success Rate:** 60%

-This first pipeline, built with LangChain, is an implementation of a simple RAG architecture without any additional techniques.
-At its core, it consists of storing chunks the text into a vector database via encodings and then querying the database, retrieving the two most similar chunks to craft a response.
-To preprocess the text, I used PyPDFLoader to convert the PDF files into text, then used RecursiveCharacterTextSplitter to split the text into 1000 character chunks with 200 character overlaps.
-I appended the chapter source to the end of each chunk with hopes the language model would later pass it from the context onto its answers (This ended up not being the case, read the "Attitonal Note" below).
-Each chunk was then embedded using the OpenAI Embeddings API and converted into a vector database using FAISS (Facebook AI Similarity Search).
+This initial pipeline, developed using LangChain, serves as a baseline for evaluation and a foundation for the ensemble pipelines.
+It implements a straightforward Retrieval-Augmented Generation (RAG) architecture without incorporating any additional techniques.
+The core functionality involves storing text chunks in a vector database through encoding, followed by querying this database to retrieve the two most similar chunks for response generation.

+To preprocess the text, I utilized PyPDFLoader to convert the PDF files into plain text.
+I employed RecursiveCharacterTextSplitter to divide the text into chunks of 1000 characters, allowing for 200-character overlaps between chunks.
+I added the chapter source at the end of each chunk, hoping that the language model would utilize this context in its responses (however, this did not occur, as noted in the "Additional Note" section below).
+Each chunk was then embedded using the OpenAI Embeddings API and stored in a vector database created with FAISS (Facebook AI Similarity Search).

-When queried, the database retrieves the top two most similar chunks and then uses OpenAI's GPT-4o-mini model to generate a response.
-The following prompt template was provided to the model:
+When a query is made, the database retrieves the top two most similar chunks, which are then processed by OpenAI's GPT-4o-mini model to generate a response.
+The following template was used to prompt the model:
 ```
 You are querying a memoir called "My Life Story" written by George Shambaugh.
 For the question below, provide a concise but sufficient answer.
 If you don't know, only write "The RAG retrieval